divio/divio-cloud-docs/background/project-creation-options.rst

 Generally, you will select *Build your own* and construct your own ``Dockerfile``.
 We also provide some pre-built project templates for Aldryn Python, Node, PHP, Java and others (see :ref:`below <project-creation-pre-built>`).

-:ref:`django-create-deploy` for a good example of using the *Build your own* option with Django.
+:ref:`deploy-django` for a good example of using the *Build your own* option with Django.

 ..
 Do not change this reference!